 Learn how to easily invest in Vodafone stocks.

-Vodafone Group Plc is a telecom services business based in the UK.
+Vodafone Group PLC is a telecom services business based in the UK.
 Vodafone shares (VOD) are listed on the London Stock Exchange (LSE) and all prices are listed in pence sterling.
-Vodafone employs 105,000 staff and has a trailing 12-month revenue of around £43.8 billion.
+Vodafone employs 104,000 staff and has a trailing 12-month revenue of around £46 billion.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Since the stock market crash in March caused by coronavirus, Vodafone's share price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Vodafone's stock price has had significant negative movement.

-If you had bought £1,000 worth of Vodafone shares at the start of February 2020, those shares would have been worth £730.67 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth £848.29.
+If you had bought £1,000 worth of Vodafone stocks at the start of February 2020, those stocks would have been worth £730.67 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth £590.77.